 With breakfast consumed it was off to the Philharmonie where the hub of the comics festival was set up.
 To my surprise I didn't have to obtain a pass or a ticket to enter - the event was totally free.
 The Silvester Strips stand was right opposite the main entrance and within 15 minutes or so I was sat down at their long signing table and sketching and signing all three volumes of De Regenboog Orchidee.
 This is where I saw my first examples of the beautiful box ('cassette') my Dutch publisher had made to house all three hardback albums, as people brought them up to be signed.
 The Saturday saw me signing for 5 hours, not including a lunch break where it was a pleasure to catch up with friend of The Rainbow Orchid, John Wigmans.

-After Stripdagen had closed for the day, Elyssa, Miranda and I took a stroll around Haarlem in the early evening sun.
+After Stripdagen had closed for the day, we took a stroll around Haarlem in the early evening sun.
 It had been a beautiful sunny day, and even though the Grote Markt was packing up and most of the shops had closed, it was such a relaxing and blissful walk round the beautiful little city that I felt completely refreshed, if a little tired, after hours of sketching in books.

-I didn't join up with the Silvester Strips group again for dinner that evening, it was Elyssa and my tenth wedding anniversary so, along with Miranda, we headed to a little Italian restaurant and had a lovely meal just ourselves.
-Besides that, the Silvester Strips meal was rather later in the evening, past Miranda's bedtime - and I really needed an early night too!
+I didn't join up with the Silvester Strips group again for dinner that evening, it was Elyssa and my tenth wedding anniversary so, along with our little one, we headed to a little Italian restaurant and had a lovely meal just ourselves.
+Besides that, the Silvester Strips meal was rather later in the evening, way past my daughter's bedtime - and I really needed an early night too!
 Not just because of Stripdagen, but because working on the 'Bald Boy' strip for The Phoenix meant I hadn't been to bed before 2am in quite a while.